Category Archives: Missouri

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-Land that has never been specifically checked, or an item that is being separated, will certainly require a survey to situate the brand-new corners as well as whole lot lines in Missouri, which must be completely noted so they will certainly never come to be shed.
+Land that has never been precisely checked, or a piece that is being divided, will certainly call for a survey to situate the new corners as well as whole lot lines in Missouri, which must be permanently marked so they will certainly never ever come to be shed.

 Consider these guidelines when making the all important selection of one of the available lots for sale.